Build a Node.js web application using Express on an Azure Cloud Service

 PS C:\node> New-AzureServiceProject expressapp

-Install the Express module by issuing the following command:
+Install the Express generator by issuing the following command:

 The output of the npm command should look similar to the result below.

 Change directories to the WebRole1 directory and use the express command to generate a new application:

 PS C:\node\expressapp\WebRole1> express